In short, Minnesota’s current law on asset forfeiture (government takes your money):

 The Third Amendment to the United States Constitution says:

-This amendment was to prevent soldiers taking over in private property.
-The British armed forces had done so in Colonial America by under the Quartering Act before the American Revolutionary War.
+This amendment was to prevent soldiers taking over private property.
+The British armed forces had done so in Colonial America under the Quartering Act, before the American Revolutionary War.

 Property rights for the little people?

 The Fifth Amendment to the United States Constitution says: